kthornbloom/Smoothzoom/README.md

 - Minimal, clean interface
 - Keyboard accessable for previous(left arrow), next(right arrow), and close(esc or down arrow) functions.
 - Responsive
+- 'Lightbox' type viewer for groups of images
+<i>Note: not for use with text links</i>

 ##Usage
 - Include CSS in the header.